Miami Assault & Battery Lawyer

-There are many ways to defend against assault and battery and you need the help of an experienced Miami criminal defense attorney as soon as possible to limit the consequences you face in your case.
-The attorneys at the Baez Law Firm have defended against many allegations of violent crimes, so please call our Miami assault & battery attorneys today for help.
+There are many ways to defend against assault and battery and you need the help of an experienced Miami criminal defense lawyer as soon as possible to limit the consequences you face in your case.
+The lawyers at the Baez Law Firm have defended against many allegations of violent crimes, so please call our Miami assault & battery lawyer today for help.

 Types of Assault & Battery Offenses